how long does it take mold to grow in Columbia SC

 How fast does mold grow after a storm in Columbia SC?

-In Columbia, South Carolina the time it takes for mold to grow after a storm is affected by a variety of factors, such as the humidity of the home.
-Given the right conditions the mold spores could be colonized in 24 to 48 hours.
-The majority of symptoms can be identified within a matter of hours.
-However homeowners might not be able to recognize them for as long as 18-21 days.
-Mold spores, which appear to be invisible, tiny organisms, can spread through water and other moisture sources in your Columbia SC property.
+In Columbia, South Carolina mold growth time after a storm is affected by many factors, including the humidity in the home.
+The mold spores can begin to colonize in as short as 24 to 48 hours when the conditions are suitable.
+The majority of symptoms can be identified within a couple of hours.
+However some homeowners might not be able recognize them for 18 to 21 days.
+Mold spores are tiny invisible organisms that are spread through water and other sources of moisture.

 mold found after a storm in Columbia SC